Real Privacy Management™

 The speed of RPM is what provides the ability for continuous authentication.
 RPM is able to authenticate both parties (mutual authentication) for every transaction of any application due to the speed at which the authentication is performed.
 RPM is fast enough to mutually authenticate and encrypt every packet in protocols like TCP, UDP, SIP, IP, etc.

 RPM is also much smaller than other security methods.
-Since the RPM libraries are only 10KB in size they can easily be integrated with applications requiring security, without taking up too much space.
+Since the RPM libraries are 10KB or less in size they can easily be integrated with applications requiring security, without taking up too much space.
 This size also allows RPM to be placed in embedded systems like RFID, IC, SoC (Systems on Chip), ASIC and FPGA.

 Performing the RPM method has very little overhead too.
 Measurements have shown that RPM performs at 2 – 5% overhead with TCP/IP, which is within the typical “noise level” of IP network transmissions.
 So using RPM does not add additional overhead for the continuous authentication and security that RPM provides.